ece362-purdue/proton-labs/lab3-timers/README.md

 > [!IMPORTANT]
 > Nothing to demonstrate for this step.

-### Step 5: In-Lab Checkoff Step
+### Step 5: Confirm your checkoffs before leaving

 > [!CAUTION]
 > Make sure you got checked off here: https://engineering.purdue.edu/ece362/checkoff/
 >
 > Make sure to upload your confirmation code and verify that it is accepted by Gradescope.
 You will know it is accepted if you get the points from Gradescope.
 >
 > Before you leave, make sure your station is clean and that you have gathered your belongings, and then call a TA to confirm that you can leave.
-Confirm that you have received your checkoffs, that your confirmation code was accepted on Gradescope before logging out and leaving for the day.
+Confirm that you have received your checkoffs and that your confirmation code was accepted on Gradescope before logging out and leaving for the day.